Excerpts from Chan Kim & Renée Mauborgne’s Blue Ocean Strategy (2015)

 Youth and skill will win out every time over age and treachery.
 True or false?
 False.
 Even the best and brightest are regularly eaten alive by politics, intrigue, and plotting.
 Organizational politics is an inescapable reality of corporate and public life.
 Even if an organization has reached the tipping point of execution, there exist powerful vested interests that will resist the impending changes.
 The more likely change becomes, the more fiercely and vocally these negative influencers—both internal and external—will fight to protect their positions, and their resistance can seriously damage and even derail the strategy execution process.

-To overcome these political forces, focus on three disproportionate influence factors: leveraging angels, silencing devils, and getting a consigliere on their top management team.
+To overcome these political forces, focus on three disproportionate influence factors: leveraging angels, silencing devils, and getting a consigliere on your top management team.
 Angels are those who have the most to gain from the strategic shift.
 Devils are those who have the most to lose from it.
 And a consigliere is a politically adept but highly respected insider who knows in advance all the land mines, including who will fight you and who will support you.

 Leverage your angels and silence your devils